Murray Hill Office Space for Rent Guide

-The main thoroughfares are Madison Avenue, Park Avenue South, and Lexington Avenue going south to Madison Square.
 The combination of older office buildings and loft properties proved alluring to many traditional Midtown businesses, including publishing, advertising, and public relations firms, beginning in the 1980s when Midtown rents began to exceed what such businesses could or were willing to afford.
 While rents for Murray Hill office space and loft space have also risen, it is still an excellent alternative to the prime areas of Midtown.
 The area is one of the last remaining sections of Midtown where asking rents are still below the $65 mark on average.

-Transportation is excellent, as well it should be, given that the city’s very first subway line, opened in 1904, ran through Murray Hill beneath Fourth Avenue (now called Park Avenue north of 32nd Street, and Park Avenue South between 14th and 32nd streets).
-Today’s 4 and 5 express trains and 6 local train follow this original route, with stops at 28th, 33rd, and 42nd streets.
+Transportation is excellent in the area, falling in line with history, as the city’s very first subway line, opened in 1904, once ran through Murray Hill beneath Fourth Avenue.
+Today’s 4 and 5 express trains and 6 local train follow that original route, with stops at 28th, 33rd, and 42nd streets.
 The Sixth Avenue lines are also within easy walking distance.
 Easy access to public transport is a factor to consider when deciding on office rentals in Murray Hill.